Kellie-Jay Keen-Minshull

-Keen-Minshull is the founder of the group Standing for Women and the former special advisor to the Women's Liberation Front (WoLF).
+Keen-Minshull is the founder of the group Standing for Women and a former special advisor to the Women's Liberation Front (WoLF).
 She has been described as a key figure opposing the United Kingdom's Gender Recognition Act 2004.
-She launched a failed bid to become the MP for the constituency of Bristol Central in the 2024 United Kingdom general election, coming in last place with only 0.5% of the vote.
+She stood for election as MP for the constituency of Bristol Central in the 2024 United Kingdom general election, coming in last place with only 0.5% of the vote.

 She has used billboards, posters, stickers and social media to promote anti-transgender rights messages, and has held events in the United Kingdom, the United States, Australia, and New Zealand that have been protested against by supporters of transgender rights.

 Biography and views

 Keen-Minshull's activism includes opposition to legal protections and policies that allow transgender people to be legally recognised as their gender.
 She has opposed the UK Gender Recognition Act, the use of public toilets by transgender people according to their gender, and the participation of transgender people in sports that align with their gender.
 She has also opposed the use of puberty blockers and hormone replacement therapy for transgender children, and drag performances, especially in locations that may be viewed by children.
 According to PinkNews, Keen-Minshull has referred to the trans community as a "pernicious cult" and "previously compared trans people to sex offenders and serial killers".

 Keen-Minshull is also a special advisor to the Women's Liberation Front.
 In March 2023, the New Zealand Herald described Keen-Minshull as "a key figure in the movement against the UK's Gender Recognition Act".

 Hope not Hate has described her as "a leading voice in the anti-trans movement" and linked her to far-right extremism.